One of the interesting switches for the 2021 Formula One season is Daniel Ricciardo's move from Renault (now Alpine)...

 Gaining experience turned out to be crucial for the Aussie, as he took his place in the Toro Rosso a year later.
-After having weighed up the option for a long time, Helmut Marko decided to choose the young Ricciardo as a rider alongside Jean-Eric Vergne.
+Helmut Marko decided to choose the young Ricciardo as a driver alongside Jean-Eric Vergne.
 In the opening race of that season (also Ricciardo's home race) the Honey Badger scored his first championship points.
-With several point finishes in his rookie year, Ricciardo managed to secure his spot with Toro Rosso for another year in Formula 1.
+With several points finishes in his rookie year, Ricciardo managed to secure his spot with Toro Rosso for another year in Formula 1.

 With Mark Webber leaving Red Bull Racing at the end of the 2013 season, it was up to Vergne and Ricciardo to show who was the best candidate to take the spot next to Sebastian Vettel.
 Ricciardo made the most of the opportunity and was allowed to continue, while Vergne fell into a negative spiral from that moment on.